perfanalytics/pose2sim/README.md

 > **Note on storage use:**\
      A full installation takes up to 11 GB of storage spate.
 However, GPU support is not mandatory and takes about 6 GB.
 Moreover, [marker augmentation](#marker-augmentation) requires Tensorflow and does not necessarily yield better results.
 You can save an additional 1.3 GB by uninstalling it: `pip uninstall tensorflow`.\
-     A minimal installation with carefully chosen pose models and without GPU support, Tensorflow, PyQt5 **would take less than 3 GB**.
+     A minimal installation with carefully chosen pose models and without GPU support, Tensorflow, PyQt5 **would take less than 3 GB**.\
     <img src="Content/Storage.png" width="760">

 </br>

-## Demonstration Part-1: Build 3D TRC file
+## Demonstration Part-1: End to end video to 3D joint angle computation
 > _**This demonstration provides an example experiment of a person balancing on a beam, filmed with 4 cameras.**_

 Open a terminal, enter `pip show pose2sim`, report package location. \